-On each project, Navas shifts his approach to his subjects.
-The starting point for ‘El Norte’ were family anecdotes, life in postwar Spain -which his grandmother Sagrario told him- as well as a revision of national identity.
-The daily, normal, and close events also abound in ‘Linde’ where he explores the outskirts of Madrid, his host city.
-But perhaps ‘Yolanda’ is his most personal proposal: the reconstruction of an era and a generation through the love story of his aunt.
-Here, the photographer uses family pictures and short memories to dig into the powerful emotions of youthfulness.
+On each project, Navas shifts his approach to his subjects and topics, but always maintaining his own gaze.
+The starting point for ‘El Norte’ were the family anecdotes which his grandmother Sagrario told him, those becomes in a deep revision of Spanish national identity.
+The daily, normal, and close events also abound in ‘Linde’ where he explores the outskirts of Madrid (his host city) after the rise and fall of the real estate boom.
+But perhaps ‘Yolanda’ is his most personal proposal: the reconstruction of an era and a generation through the love story of his aunt and uncle, in order to dig into the shared emotions of youthfulness.

 ‘Mr. Stupid’ is his latest project, a visual investigation of the identities created by the market forces.
 In this work, Navas steps away from his past languages by using photogrammetry to showcase the reality of a charming character in a visual diary form.
 This project also started another adventure: ‘Unlimited Prints’ a new format to distribute affordable photographic prints, published with the support of La Kursala and Gobierno de Navarra.